fhollenbach/RCrashcourse/CourseNotes.md

 *Factor* data are categorical variables that can be either numeric or character but distinguish a certain (fixed) number of categories.
-For example, you could have a variable that distinguishes hair color and can take the following values: “brown,” “black,” “blond.”
+For example, you could have a variable that distinguishes hair color and can take the following values: “brown”, “black”, “blond”.
 Factor variables can be unordered (such as hair color) or have an intrinsic order.
-For example, if you are describing education levels as a categorical variable, we usually have a clear order: “no degree,” “high school,” “Bachelor,” post-graduate degree”, etc. *R* can accomodate both unordered and ordered categorical variables.
+For example, if you are describing education levels as a categorical variable, we usually have a clear order: “no degree”, “high school”, “Bachelor”, post-graduate degree”, etc. *R* can accomodate both unordered and ordered categorical variables.

 ``` r